 - Will an Erroneous Payment Correction (EPC) letter for each iteration be posted to the DHCS website explaining these claim adjustments?

 No,While an EPC letter posted to the EPC

-page of the Medi-Cal website explaining the claim adjustments in totality and the RAD code identified for this EPC will be posted, there will not be one letter posted per iteration.
-One mailer will be sent to each impacted pharmacy provider officially informing them of the start of the claim adjustment process.
+page of the Medi-Cal website explaining the claim adjustments in totality and the RAD code identified for this EPC is posted, there will not be one letter posted per iteration.

 - With so many claims being reprocessed in batch, it makes it difficult to dispute a claim.